tmcgilchrist/ghuntley/content/blog/welcome-to-sydney-australia.md

 # bars

 There's a rooftop bar on top of the [Glenmore](http://theglenmore.com.au/) with spectacular views of the harbor, but their beer selection is generic.

-For more traditional pub and grub with great beer head on over to [Harts](https://www.therocks.com/eat-drink/harts-pub/).
+For a more traditional pub and grub experience with great beer head on over to [Harts](https://www.therocks.com/eat-drink/harts-pub/).
 For scotch head on over to [The Baxsters Inn](http://thebaxterinn.com/).

 If it's late and everything is closed in the city or you are after a pizza dive bar, pinball and live music head on over to [Frankies](http://www.frankiespizzabytheslice.com/).

 # food

 Definitely grab a steak sandwich at [The Grounds of Alexandria](https://thegroundscity.com.au/), korean bbq chicken at [Naruone](https://grabyourfork.blogspot.com/2012/12/naruone-sydney.html) and a beef laska from [malaychinese](http://www.malaychinese.com.au/menu/).

 For an all-in-one champange, chicken, rap and sneakers experience head on over to [Buttered](https://buttersydney.com.au/).
 If a ten-course tasting menu is your thing then you'll feel right at home at [Quay](https://www.quay.com.au/) or [Rockpool](http://www.rockpoolbarandgrill.com.au/).

 Had too much beer and under the weather?
 Head on over to [Harry's Cafe de Wheels](http://www.harryscafedewheels.com.au/) and order a curry tiger pie with peas and mash.